thinkclay/FlourishUI/README.md

 ***Release Notes***

 [Master](https://github.com/unicorn/FlourishUI/tree/master) contains the latest bleeding edge code.
-Currently master is supporting Swift 2.1 and up.
+Currently master is supporting Swift 3.0 but there are [releases](https://github.com/thinkclay/FlourishUI/releases) for older versions of Swift.

 This library was built on iOS 8.x, but does offer decent backwards compatibility.
 We haven't tested older devices thoroughly however, so if you find a breaking issue, please file an issue on the repo or submit a pull request!